DanielEmmanuel1/20-Days-of-coding-with-Isaac/README.md

 ## PENALTIES
 Penalties fo rnot completing your tasks would be a more gruesome learning experience, so do you choose to learn the hard way, or to learn the harder way?
 CHoose your poison.

-# PS: ALL MY CORRECTIOSN TO YOUR TASKS CAN BE FOUND UNDERNEATH YOUR CONTENT.
+# PS: ALL MY CORRECTIONS TO YOUR TASKS CAN BE FOUND UNDERNEATH YOUR CONTENT.
 That calls it for now.
 Let me catch some sleep and if i wake up and decide to make your life harder, i would do just that.
 VAMOS